Exhibition October, November 2019 :

 Curator Isa Carol Horiot

-First monographic exhibition through the lens of Jeanluc Buro, based on a selection of photographs taken in the 1980s, focusing on places of Parisian nightlife, the movements of the French and international alternative scene and its emblematic artists.
+First monographic exhibition through the lens of Jeanluc Buro, based on a selection of photographs taken in the 1980s, focusing on main sites of Parisian nightlife, the craddle of the French and international alternative scene and its emblematic artists.

 This presentation reveals almost all of the original visuals that emerged from negatives that had remained unexploited until then.

 Charlotte et Serge Gainsbourg, pour la sortie de l’album Charlotte for Ever, 1986

 His rendering of Black and White silver-based is inspired by cinema and the masters of humanist photography.